LibrePDF/OpenPDF/openpdf-renderer/README.md

 rely heavily on those features may render with missing content.
 Adding more operators is a localized change in `OpenPdfCorePageRenderer`.

-Annotations: after the page content stream, each entry in `/Annots` has its normal appearance stream (`/AP /N` &mdash; directly a stream, or a sub-dictionary of named states selected by `/AS`, e.g. a checkbox's `/Yes`/`/Off`) rendered at its `/Rect`, per the PDF §12.5.5 placement algorithm (the appearance's `/BBox` is mapped through its own `/Matrix`, then fitted to `/Rect` by independent X/Y scale + translate).
-This covers stamps, highlights, free text callouts, square/circle markup, and filled-in form field appearances &mdash; anything a PDF producer already baked into an appearance stream.
-Annotations flagged Hidden or NoView (`/F` bits 2/6), Popup annotations, and annotations with no usable `/AP` (or an `/AS` that doesn't resolve to a state) are skipped; the renderer doesn't synthesize an appearance (e.g. a Link's default invisible border) when one isn't present.

 For pages that need features outside this supported subset and you want pixel-perfect output today, the deprecated `PDFFile` / `PDFPage.getImage(...)` API still works.